shanilevy/gradle-bintray-plugin/README.md

 }
 ```

+** [Example project](https://github.com/bintray/bintray-examples/tree/master/gradle-bintray-plugin-examples/gradle-bintray-plugin-publications-example) for using Maven Publications.

-As for using Configurations, if for example, you are using the archives Configuration by applying the java plugin
+As for using Configurations - the following example uses the archives Configuration by applying the java plugin

 ```groovy
 apply plugin: 'java'
 ```
-Then the Configuration should be referenced from the bintray closure as follows:
+and the Configuration should be referenced from the bintray closure as follows:

 ```groovy
 bintray {